The content has been provided by a third party not affiliated with E*TRADE. The material is for educational purposes only.

 Some investment earnings may be tax exempt.
 Some may be tax deferred.
 Other earnings may be classified as ordinary income, taxable at ordinary income tax rates.
 Finally, other earnings may be taxed at the more favorable long-term capital gains tax rates.

 Generally, long-term capital gains tax rates are more favorable than ordinary income tax rates.
-Currently, the highest ordinary income tax bracket is 39.6 percent, while the highest long-term capital gains tax rate (for most types of assets) is 20 percent.
-That's a difference of 19.6 percent.
+Currently, the highest ordinary income tax bracket is 37%, while the highest long-term capital gains tax rate (for most types of assets) is 20%.
+That's a difference of 17%.

 How does this apply to specific investments?